 2000 – Queensland Paralympic Association commissioned David to paint the Opening Ceremony that was held at the Homebush Olympic Stadium.
 Titled “Share the Dream”, this painting was reproduced in 250 limited edition prints.
 These sold out within three months and raised over AUD$50,000 as part of a major fundraising project.
 One print sold at auction for AUD$2,500.

 2001 – David moved his studio gallery from Albany Creek, Brisbane to Mooloolaba on the Sunshine Coast.
-In the first year of opening the gallery, David’s popularity saw so many sales that his prices had to increase every eight weeks to keep up with the demand.
+In the first year of opening the gallery, David’s popularity saw so many sales that his prices had to be increased every couple of months to help slow down the demand on his work.

-2002 – David had a solo exhibition at his gallery in Mooloolaba, and had people lined up to buy his paintings; 80% sold on opening night and more than ten works were commissioned.
+2002 – David had a solo exhibition at his gallery in Mooloolaba, and had people lined up to buy his paintings; 80% of the exhibition sold on opening night and more than ten works were also commissioned that night.

 2005 – After a trip to New York, David received a personal letter from Donald Trump telling David how much he loved his work.
-David was also approached by five different galleries throughout the United States of America wanting to represent him.
+David was also approached by five different galleries throughout the United States of America wanting to represent his work.

-2007 – David researched and painted a significant and important body of work based on the arrival of the first white men on Australian soil, and the conflicts that ensued between white man and the traditional Aboriginal owners.
-This series is known as the Arrival series.
+2007 – David began painting a significant and important body of work based on the arrival of the first fleet, and the following 80 years of impact on Aboriginal Australians.
+The series would take over 14 years to complete and is known as Our Secret War.

-2008 – The release of David’s range of products was an exciting step in his journey.
-The David Hart Homewares Collection has been designed so that clients can appreciate art through functional objects and in an everyday scenario.
-It consists of placemats, coasters, 100% linen tea towel and recipe journal.
-All pieces are adorned with the iconic dragonfly image.
-The David Hart Inspiration range of calendars, daily inspirations, journals, card sets, writing pads, books, travel journals, sketch books and prints showcase a stunning selection of David’s much loved work.
+2008 – The release of David’s range of products was an exciting step in his artistic journey.
+The David Hart Homewares Collection has been designed so that clients can appreciate art through functional objects and in everyday scenarios.
+The icon range consisted of placemats, coasters, 100% linen tea towels and a recipe journal which all featured David’s iconic dragonfly imagery.
+The David Hart Inspiration range of calendars, daily inspirations, journals, card sets, writing pads, books, travel journals, sketch books and prints showcased a stunning selection of David’s various styles and imagery.

 2009 – David exhibited a sell-out exhibition in Rockhampton, QLD and was a feature artist at an exhibition held at Greythorne Galleries in Melbourne and Manyung Gallery in Mornington Peninsula.
 He was a feature artist in the 2010 Collectors Exhibition exhibiting alongside David Boyd, Robert Dickerson, Pro Hart and d’Arcy W. Doyle.
 David also launched his 2010 Calendar at his one-man “Private Collection” exhibition at Mooloolaba in July, and in August he was the feature artist of the Nudgee College exhibition in Brisbane.